Kubectl Exec: How to Execute Shell Commands Into a Container (With Examples)?

 After executing the command, you’ll see an output similar to this:

-As you can see, the default page is replaced with the text "Welcome to KodeKloud".
+As you can see, the default page is replaced with the text "Welcome to KodeKloud."

 Congratulations!
-You have now successfully interacted with a running container from it’s shell.
+You have now successfully interacted with a running container from its shell.

-Step 5: Exit the container's shell
+Step 5: Exit the Container's Shell

-To exit the container's shell and return to your terminal, you can press "CTRL + D" or run the "exit" command.
+To exit the container's shell and return to your terminal, you can press "CTRL + D" or run the exit command.

 Conclusion

-In this post, we learned how to execute shell commands into a running container using the "kubectl exec" command.
+This post covered how to execute shell commands into a running container using the "kubectl exec" command.
 It is a powerful tool for managing and troubleshooting containerized applications in a Kubernetes cluster.